vippsas/vipps-signup-api/vipps-signup-api-faq.md

 - [Can Vipps re-send the callback?](#can-vipps-re-send-the-callback)
 - [Questions?](#questions)

+## Who do I contact if I have problems?

+That depends what you need help with:
+* Your partnership with Vipps: partnerbestilling@vipps.no
+* The Signup API: See [contact information here](https://github.com/vippsas/vipps-developers/blob/master/contact.md)

 ## What is my partnerId?

-The partnerId is used to identify the partner.
-Ask your contact in Vipps to provide you with your partnerId.
+The `partnerId` is used to identify the partner.
+Ask your contact in Vipps to provide you with your `partnerId`.

 ## What is my subscriptionPackageId?

-The subscriptionPackageId is used to define which price the merchant will have.
+The `subscriptionPackageId` is used to define the merchant's price package.
-Ask your contact in Vipps to provide you with the correct subscriptionPackageIds.
+Ask your contact in Vipps to provide you with the correct `subscriptionPackageIds`.

 ## Will Vipps send the signup link to the merchant?